 Nina Karpuškinová had never met a man like Eduard Ingriš and he swept her off her feet when she finally did.
 Her family had taken her to Brazil where she applied herself to operatic singing, appearing on the Ipanema Opera stage.
 In 1957, the family moved to Los Angeles, California.
 Her family was in contact with the Czechoslovak ex-pat community in the United States.
 They took part in the cultural activities with the Sokol organization and with other Czechoslovaks in Los Angeles, connecting with Eduard Ingriš among others.

 I have dreamed of a man like Eduard Ingriš since childhood…-Nina Ingrišová

-At that time, (1962) Ingriš arrived to the United States from Peru.
-Nina Karpuškinová took part in the staging of his operettas; Tam na horách (There on the Mountains, 1963), Maryša (1964) and Okolo rybníka (By the Mill Pond, 1965).
+At that time, (1962) Ingriš arrived in the United States from Peru.
+Nina Karpuškinová took part in the staging of his operettas; Tam na horách (There on the Mountains, 1963), Maryša (1964), and Okolo rybníka (By the Mill Pond, 1965).

 Here is the interior…

 Across the street at the corner (476 N. Western Ave.) was the Heart of Europe Restaurant.
 My parents told me it was called that because Czechoslovakia is the heart of Europe.

 The Heart of Europe was owned by Karel Fink (1909-1982), a musician, actor and restaurant owner.
 (He changed his name to Finek because the word fink means an unpleasant or contemptible person or one who informs on others!).
 Fink and his mother used to buy bread from my grandmother, so if any of you remember his delicious Czech bread, it was really my grandmother’s!
 (She owned Marie’s Bakery on Hermosa Beach.)
 It was a small little place but there was a piano and accordion on site and all the Czechs would go there to sit, play music, and sing.